helenzhou6/FAC-Notes/weekSix.md

         * Rows separated with commas and each bracket, `(comma-separated values inside here)`, has a row inside it with values

 #### Connecting the database
-* Pg is a non-blocking PostgreSQL client for node.js that lets you access SQL values as JavaScript data values.
+* `pg` is a non-blocking PostgreSQL client for node.js that lets you access SQL values as JavaScript data values.
 Translates data types appropriately to/from JS data types.
 * `database/db_connection.js` -- This sets up your connection / makes the door of the database (the library as a metaphor).
-The **Pool** is like setting up the card reader (where the `DB_URL` in `config.env` is the keycard that can grant access)
+The **Pool** is like setting up the card reader (where the `DB_URL` in `config.env` is the keycard that can grant access).
+Using the exported `Pool` and `.query` (i.e. `db_connection.query`) opens the door.
     * Install and require `pg` and `env2` (node modules)
         ```js
         const { Pool } = require('pg');